BrunoReX/jSearchmonkey/README.md

 * Shortcut links on _About_ page do not work
 * Comboboxes can be filled with the same text multiple times
 * Restoring defaults does not reset the table columns + positions
+* Hidden columns will be restored on startup (not saved)

 #IMPROVEMENTS